eclipse-jkube/jkube/jkube-kit/README.md

-## jkube-kit
+## JKube-Kit

-This project contains various building blocks for the jkube developer toolbox.
+This project contains various building blocks for the JKube developer toolbox.

 Actually it contains the following abstractions which has been extracted from both projects: